kaivi/riek/README.md

 * **classEditing**: CSS class name to apply while in editing mode
 * **classInvalid**: CSS class name to apply when _doValidatoon_ returned false
 * **className**: CSS base class
+* **editProps**: Additional props for the editing component.
+This allows you to, for example, specify a maxLength attribute to control the maximum number of characters in the textarea.

 ###Component-specific props